AlexanderJCS/platformer-creator-console/README.md

 ## About

-This project allows you to create your own platformer by modifying a .txt file- like Super Mario Maker but in the console.
+This project allows you to create your own platformer by modifying a .txt file, like Super Mario Maker but in the console.

 ![image](https://user-images.githubusercontent.com/98898166/177667224-f5fa709d-b6a7-4cc5-a332-b04f96708348.png)